nicklockwood/layout/README.md

 ## State

-For more dynamic layouts, you may have properties of the view that need to change frequently (perhaps even during an animation), and recreating the entire view hierarchy to change these is neither convenient nor efficient.
+For more dynamic layouts, you may have properties that need to change frequently (perhaps even during an animation), and recreating the entire view hierarchy to change these is neither convenient nor efficient.
 For these properties, you can use *state*.
-State works the same way as constants, except you can update state after the `LayoutNode` has been initialized:
+State works in much the same way as constants, except you can update state after the `LayoutNode` has been initialized:

 	self.loadLayout(
 	    named: "MyLayout.xml",